bagder/daniel.haxx.se/about.md

 Fonzi who was then the leading person in the C64 group called Super Swap Sweden (SSS).
 When asked, we decided to join their team.
-At that time, Super Swap Sweden was already a large and well known group in Sweden that made both "cracks" (ie removed copy protection from games and copied pirated versions of them) and demos.
+At that time, Super Swap Sweden was already a large and well known group in Sweden that made both *cracks* (ie removed copy protection from games and copied pirated versions of them) and demos.
 We were taken away by the attention and did not hesitate to join this large group of friends.
 We went on and released more demos under the SSS flag, got better and learned more about the C64's undocumented corners, opcodes and circuits.

-## 'bagder'
+## bagder

 There was this established nickname tradition on the demo scene.
 I started out calling myself D$85 based on my initials and the year I got the C64, but I did not really like it (for one it was impossible to pronounce) and when we joined SSS I switched.

-I figured I would pick an animal and I went with 'bagder'.
+I figured I would pick an animal and I went with *bagder*.
 I quickly realized I had actually misspelled the animal, but then it also dawned on me that my nickname would be better and more special this way and so I stuck with it.
 Like a dyslexic badger.
 People have frequently been mistaking my nick for